DEq - The Math#

 \[ \bar{\nu} - \lambda ^ T \cdot \nu_0 = \bar{\nu} \cdot \left(1 - \lambda ^ T \cdot \frac{1 - \gamma}{1 - \gamma^T} \cdot \frac{1 - ( \gamma\lambda)^T}{1 - \gamma\lambda}\right).\]

 Inherent in the modeling of DEq is an assumption of trade-off between pick order and win rate.
 As a card is picked higher, it will shed some win rate due to the cost of its higher placement.
 In an otherwise static environment, we should expect the effect to be neutral on DEq, but in a changing environment that is not the case, as the value of drafting a card is affected by the quality of the deck you expect to play it in.
-Based on previous observations, we expect a card to lose about 60% of the DEq of the card attributable to the archetype win rate, which we model as the archetype marginal win rate less the bias adjustment, since that is already subtracted off.
+Based on previous observations, we expect a card to lose about 60%, represented by the factor \(L\), of the DEq of the card attributable to the archetype win rate, which we model as the archetype marginal win rate less the bias adjustment, since that is already subtracted off and can’t decay.
 In reality, a higher value should be used for more linear cards where the additive value of the card itself is dependent on the potency of a typical deck in the archtype.
 For example, Harvestrite Host was heavily overrated by DEq midformat in BLB (to my personal detriment).
 So the final archetype bias adjustment is given by

 and we finally have